Buzz-one/MuOs-PPSSPP-TSP/README.md

 ## License

 This project uses PPSSPP, which is open-source software.
 Please refer to the original PPSSPP [LICENSE.TXT](PPSSPPSDL/LICENSE.TXT) file for more details.

-The project code which is not part of PPSSPP is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the project [LICENSE](LICENSE) file for more details.